Supreme court: Hong Kong

-India

-The Supreme Court of India was created on 28 January 1950 after adoption of the Constitution to replace the Federal Court of India and the Judicial Committee of the Privy Council at the apex of the Indian court system.
-Article 141 of the Constitution of India states that the law declared by the Supreme Court is to be binding on all Courts within the territory of India while article 142 vests the court with the inherent power to pass any decree or order to ensure 'complete justice'.
-It is the highest court in India and has ultimate judicial authority to interpret the Constitution and decide questions of national law (including local bylaws).
-The Supreme Court is also vested with the power of judicial review to ensure the application of the rule of law.

 Ireland

 The Supreme Court is the highest court in the Republic of Ireland.
 It has authority to interpret the constitution, and strike down laws and activities of the state that it finds to be unconstitutional.
 It is also the highest authority in the interpretation of the law.
 Constitutionally it must have authority to interpret the constitution but its further appellate jurisdiction from lower courts is defined by law.
 The Irish Supreme Court consists of its presiding member, the Chief Justice, and seven other judges.
 Judges of the Supreme Court are appointed by the President in accordance with the binding advice of the Government.
 The Supreme Court sits in the Four Courts in Dublin.

 The Supreme Court of the Irish Free State was subordinate to the Privy Council until 1933, when the right of appeal to the Privy Council from Ireland was abolished.

 Nauru

 In Nauru, there is no single highest court for all types of cases.
 The Supreme Court has final jurisdiction on constitutional matters, but any other case may be appealed further to the Appellate Court.
 In addition, an agreement between Nauru and Australia in 1976 provided for appeals from the Supreme Court of Nauru to the High Court of Australia in both criminal and civil cases, with the notable exception of constitutional cases.